 By recycling old materials and up-cycling them into new products you are helping to protect the environment.

-You may need to purchase a ‘how to kit’ to make a lampshade, which are readily available online.
+You may need to purchase a ‘how to kit’ to make a lampshade, which is readily available online.
 We used such a kit to make this lampshade and it was very easy to follow the instructions and quick to make.
 We were really happy with the end result and it helped to brighten up our bedroom.

 Colourful fabrics and those with unusual patterns are great for covering your favourite notebook or folder.
 This is a really simple exercise that shouldn’t involve any sewing if you use glue.
 You could make a reusable cover by sewing one together instead.